kellabyte/holocron/README.md

 Holocron is highly experimental and only an hour-ish of hacking.
 Basically all it does at the moment is compete on an epoch lock file.
 It doesn't implement lock expiration or anything that makes it a complete implementation yet.

 # Contributing
 If you're interested in helping out feel free!
-I'm curious where this will go.
+I'm curious where we can take this!